 - Get the right amplifier and guitar for what you are trying to obtain

 - Effects can alter your sound, experiment with them sparingly

 Experimentation is going to be needed, as every guitar and amp will contribute in unique ways.
 Leave no knob unturned!

 Check out this guide on amp settings and controls.

-when aiming for a great, clean setting, take your time and experiment with all options available to you.
-Some players don’t take advantage of the controls or pickup options on their guitars and lose out on some great tones.
+When aiming for a great, clean setting, take your time and experiment.
+There are many options available to you.
+Some players don’t take advantage of the controls or pickup options on their guitars.
+They lose out on some great tones.

 If, at first, you don’t find your sound, leave it and come back the next day.
 When tweaking, sometimes your ears need a rest, so take your time and don’t get frustrated.